 Investigate problems that complicate the operation of supply chains on a global scale, such as political risk.
 Three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
 Prerequisite: Upperdivision standing.

-I B 172, 272, 372.
-Seminar in International Business.
+I B 372T.
+Topics in International Business.

-For each semester hour of credit earned, one lecture hour a week for one semester.
+Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Upper-division standing; additional prerequisites vary with the topic.